Nialler9

-Nialler9 is an Irish music blog founded in 2005 by DJ and designer Niall Byrne.
-The company is headquartered in Dublin, Ireland.
+Nialler9 is an Irish music site and online music magazine founded in 2005 by DJ and writer Niall Byrne.
+The site is headquartered in Dublin, Ireland.
 It has been referred to as "the grandaddy of Irish music blogs" by the Sunday Times.

 History

 Founder Niall Byrne started the website as a portfolio after finishing a course in multimedia design from the Dún Laoghaire Institute of Art, Design and Technology.
-The site is a four-time winner at the Irish Blog Awards, in the category of 'Best music blog'.
+The site won five consecutive awards at the Irish Blog Awards in the category of Best Music Blog (2007–2011), and has also won the Irish Web Awards Best Music Site category on three occasions (2009, 2013, and 2014).
+It was voted the 5th Best Music Blog in the World in a poll of music blogging peers in 2010.

 Byrne also hosted a radio show under the Nialler9 name on TXFM before the station's closure in 2016.
-Byrne has been on the judging panel for the Choice Music Prize.
+Byrne has written about music for publications including The Irish Times, the Irish Independent, The Sunday Times, Totally Dublin, Cara Magazine and Red Bull.